-- Avoid cooking when under the influence of alcohol. - Avoid leaving children in the kitchen alone when cooking on the hob.
-Keep matches and sauce pan handles out of their reach to keep them safe. - Make sure saucepan handles don't stick out - so they don't get knocked off the stove. - Take care if you're wearing loose clothing - they can easily catch fire.
+Avoid leaving children in the kitchen alone when cooking on the hob.
+Keep matches and sauce pan handles out of their reach to keep them safe.

+- Take extra care if you need to leave the kitchen whilst cooking, take pans off the heat or turn them down to avoid risk. - Make sure saucepan handles don't stick out - so they don't get knocked off the stove. - Take care if you're wearing loose clothing - they can easily catch fire. - Keep tea towels and cloths away from the cooker and hob.

-- Keep tea towels and cloths away from the cooker and hob. - Spark devices are safer than matches or lighters to light gas cookers, because they don't have a naked flame. - Double check the cooker is off when you've finished cooking.
+- Spark devices are safer than matches or lighters to light gas cookers, because they don't have a naked flame. - Double check the cooker is off when you've finished cooking